-Known for combining impeccable musicianship and technique with innovative and appealing programming, American concert pianist Jason Paul Peterson has captivated hundreds of audiences throughout North America and Europe.
+Known for combining impeccable musicianship and technique with innovative and appealing programming, American concert pianist Jason Paul Peterson has captivated hundreds of audiences throughout North America, Asia and Europe.
 The Leipziger Volkszeitung in Germany referred to a recent concert as “a piano concert of a completely special sort… absolutely an exquisite experience.”
 He has been described as “a national phenomenon” (The Milwaukee Journal) and a musician of “Technical brilliancy who conveyed all the nuances in performance” (Polonaise Magazine).

-Recent concert highlights include several performances in Carnegie Hall and the Chicago Cultural Center, a performance at the Kennedy Center, and recitals in London, Paris, Zurich, Berlin, Leipzig, Hamburg, Basel, Athens, Ljubljana and countless other cities.
+Recent concert highlights include several performances in Carnegie Hall and the Chicago Cultural Center, a performance at the Kennedy Center, and recitals in England, Austria, Italy, France, Switzerland, Spain, Greece, Slovenia, USA, Mexico, China, Taiwan and Singapore.
 Two performances of the Tchaikovsky First Piano Concerto with the Wisconsin Chamber Orchestra drew more than 20,000 listeners, and his two solo recitals on the historic Dame Myra Hess Memorial Series in Chicago were broadcast live nationwide via radio, internet, and cable television.
 He has performed at the Elbe Festival and Mosel Musikfestival in Germany, the International Peace Festival in Assisi, Italy, the Engadin Festival in Switzerland, the Art Song Festival at Baldwin Wallace University, and for the Sociedad Philharmónica in Gran Canaria.
 He also presented a series of solo recitals in Switzerland featuring the music of Swiss composers, and performed this music in Carnegie Hall in February 2015.